A Fair Economy for All

 Minimum Wage to a Living Wage

 Anyone who works full-time should be able to support themselves and their family.
-This is why I support raising North Carolina's minimum wage to $15 per hour.
+That is why I support raising North Carolina's minimum wage to $15 per hour, indexing it to inflation, and repealing HB 142 to allow local governments to further raise pay and protect workers.

 Smart Growth & Transportation

-I will work for policies that put the working and middle class at the center of tax reform.
-In 2014, the Republican-controlled General Assembly let the Earned Income Tax Credit (EITC) expire, which provided tax relief to more than 900,000 low- and middle-income North Carolinians.
-I support reinstating the EITC in North Carolina.
+I will work for policies that put the working class at the center of tax reform.
+In 2014, the Republican-controlled General Assembly let the Earned Income Tax Credit (EITC) expire, which provided tax relief to more than 900,000 low and middle-income North Carolinians.
+I support reinstating the EITC, and I oppose any effort to further subsidize the rich by capping the state’s income tax.

 Make no mistake: HB2 caused immense damage to our economy and our reputation as a welcoming state.
 Whether this "Bathroom Bill" cost our state economy $400 million (Business Insider 2016) or closer to $4 billion ($3.76 billion of known public loss projections by AP analysis 2017) the fact is: it cost us.